christianh814/gokp/README.md

 __More Info__

 For more information around the Prereqs, please see the documentation for [KIND](https://kind.sigs.k8s.io/) and [CAPI](https://cluster-api.sigs.k8s.io/).
+IAM info can be found [HERE](https://cluster-api-aws.sigs.k8s.io/topics/iam-permissions.html#ec2-provisioned-kubernetes-clusters)

 # Testing